 You can’t really prevent the surge that often occurs during a storm, but you can shield your Heating, Ventilation and Air Conditioning (HVAC) equipment from it.
 Get a high-quality surge protector where any large appliances, like a furnace, are plugged into a standard wall outlet, to automatically shut off your heating system if there’s a spike in the line voltage.
 This will help protect the electrical components in your heating and cooling equipment that the power surge could hurt.
 Remember to never touch any electrical components, and seek a technician’s help if you are not familiar with using surge protectors properly.

 You and your family need to acquire shelter first and foremost, but if time permits, turn off your HVAC system and cover the outside system with a tarp.
 Prior to turning your equipment back on after the storm, be sure to remove the tarp and clean up any debris.

 When the storm has passed, make sure the system is safe before starting up your heating and air conditioning system.
 To begin, verify there are no indications of damage and remove any debris surrounding the equipment.
 Try to check and verify there is no noticeable harm to any of the refrigerant or electrical lines running from your AC.
 Call 603-923-4570 for a system inspection if appears there has been any damage or flooding to the air conditioning.
 Once you’ve had the system inspected by a technician to ensure safe working, turn the HVAC system back on ASAP to help dry the home and restrict mold from getting into the system or ductwork.

-If your system has had any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Strogen's Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your heating and air conditioning system in working order through all the seasons.
+If your system has had any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Strogen's Service Experts Heating & Air Conditioning and learn about our membership options to help keep your heating and air conditioning system in working order through all the seasons.